alexa/alexa-auto-sdk/modules/car-control/README.md

     ]
 }
 ```
 </p>
 </details>

->**Note:** If you need not specify either a default or custom assets path in your configuration, exclude the "assets" node entirely.
+>**Note:** If you don't need to specify either a default or a custom assets path in your configuration, exclude the "assets" node of configuration entirely.

 ### Capabilities <a id="capabilities"></a>